Prevention through intervention

-The Hillary Commission The Hillary Commission aims to improve the lifestyle of all New Zealanders by promoting and developing sport, fitness and leisure activities.
-The commission was established to not only encourage top-level sporting achievements, but also to get ordinary people involved in sport and leisure activities.
+The Hillary Commission aims to improve the lifestyle of all New Zealanders by promoting and developing sport, fitness and leisure activities.
+The commission was established to not only encourage top-level sporting achievements but also to get ordinary people involved in sport and leisure activities.
 It recognises that participation in regular activities builds healthy, confident people, local pride and strong, cohesive communities, and a strong sense of national identity and pride.
-It puts an emphasis on junior sport, saying that the kids who have a go, feel part of the action and play sport designed specially for them, will grow up with great memories.
+It puts an emphasis on junior sport, saying that the kids who have a go, feel part of the action and play sport designed especially for them, will grow up with great memories.

 The core of the Family Start programme is home visiting by a family/whanau worker.
 This person works with the family to identify priorities and to support them to achieve their goals.
 A family may be involved with many different agencies.
 The family/whanau worker acts as an advocate and coordinator between all agencies to ensure that the family’s priorities are met.
 Families can be referred for Family Start by doctors, lead maternity carers such as midwives, child health services, Plunket or hospital maternity services.
 The family/whanau must consent to the referral first.